-- Downloading website-blocking apps, such as StayFocusd, to limit the time spent on certain websites (ex.
+- Download website-blocking apps, such as StayFocusd, to limit the time spent on certain websites (ex.
 Facebook)

-- Shutting off Wi-Fi when working on MITs (most important tasks).
+- Shut off Wi-Fi when working on MITs (most important tasks)

-- “Burying” distracting apps on the last page of their phones.
+- “Bury” distracting apps on the last page of your phone

-- Isolating themselves with a full-charged laptop, then racing against the life of their battery to finish their main task (aka a Dead Battery Sprint).
+- Isolate yourself with a fully charged laptop, then race against the life of the battery to finish your main task (aka a Dead Battery Sprint)

-All three drastically reduce distractions.
+All four of these tips will drastically reduce distractions.
 But what about distractions from others?